 New to Arizona

 One of the first items on your to do list as you get settled into our great state will be to obtain an Arizona Driver License and title and register your vehicles.
-Arizona Auto License Service is an Authorized Third Party, contract by Arizona Department of Transportation (ADOT) Motor Vehicle Division (MVD) to provide motor vehicle services.
+Arizona Auto License Service is an Authorized Third Party, contracted by Arizona Department of Transportation (ADOT) Motor Vehicle Division (MVD) to provide motor vehicle services.

 If your vehicle was registered in another state and you wish to operate it in Arizona, you must register it as soon as you become an Arizona resident.

 To title and register your out-of-state vehicle, you will need an out-of-state title (or registration, if title is held by lienholder), a lien clearance, if applicable.
-An emission compliance form (Phoenix and Tucson areas only) if required.
+An emission test compliance form (Phoenix and Tucson areas only) if required.

 Arizona Resident Definition